Academic Information and Policies

 Registering a Complaint with Iowa

-Students may file a complaint with the Iowa College Student Aid Commission by toll-free phone at 877-272-4456 and/or submitting the online Student Dispute Resolution form.
+Students may file a complaint with the Iowa College Student Aid Commission by calling 877.272.4456 toll-free or submitting the online Student Dispute Resolution form.

 AnchorAlcohol, Tobacco and Other Drug Abuse (ATODA) Information